Vector-based feedback of continuous wave radiofrequency compression cavity for ultrafast electron diffraction: RF-based bunch compression for UED beamline

 \subsection{Beamline Simulation}

 We utilize the General Particle Tracer (GPT) software package to simulate the propagation of electron bunches along the beamline.
-GPT is a three dimensional particle tracking software that numerically simulates charged particle dynamics in external electromagnetic fields while accounting for space charge effects \cite{de-loos:GPT}.
-Fig. \ref{fig:model} (c) \& (d) show the simulated transverse ($\sigma_x$) and temporal ($\sigma_t$) bunch widths as a function of the average position along the beamline.
+GPT is a three-dimensional particle tracking software that numerically simulates charged particle dynamics in external electromagnetic fields while accounting for space-charge effects~\cite{GPT}.
+All of the GPT results presented here are from simulations with a 40.4~keV beam energy, 1.0 fC bunch charge, and 0.25~eV thermal emittance.
+Note that the 100~$\mu$m diameter pinhole is not included in the simulation.

-In this simulation, the RF cavity phase and power are optimized to longitudinally focus on the sample plane while imparting no net impulse to the electron bunch; we will refer to these optimized values as the ideal RF phase and RF amplitude.
-If we were to vary the RF phase away from this ideal value, $\sigma_t$ would grow until it reaches a maximum expansion phase at 90 degrees away from the compression phase.
-Similarly, if we were to vary the RF power while sitting at the focusing phase, the electron bunch would come to a longitudinal focus either before or after the sample plane.
+Fig.~\ref{fig:model}(c) and (d) show the simulated transverse ($\sigma_x$) and temporal ($\sigma_t$) bunch RMS widths as a function of the average position along the beamline.
+In this simulation, the RF cavity phase and power are optimized to longitudinally focus at the sample plane while imparting no net momentum to the electron bunch; we will refer to these optimized values as the ideal RF phase and RF amplitude.
+If we were to vary the RF phase away from this ideal value, $\sigma_t$ would grow until it reaches a maximum expansion phase at 90$^\circ$ away from the compression phase.
+In contrast, if we were to vary the RF power while keeping phase fixed at the zero-crossing point, the electron bunch would come to a longitudinal focus either before or after the sample plane.
 Fig. \ref{fig:gpt} shows a simulated mapping of $\sigma_t$ at the sample plane as a function of RF amplitude and phase.
-For fixed RF powers below the ideal level, the minimizing phase always corresponds to the zero field crossing where the field slope is maximal.
-However for RF power levels higher than ideal, the minimizing phase along cuts of constant RF power bifurcates into two branches.
-In these branches, either a net acceleration or deceleration is applied to the electron bunch along with the longitudinal compression; the shift away from the zero field crossing exposes the electron bunch to a weaker field slope which compensates for the excess power thus holding the focus at the sample plane.
+For fixed RF powers below the ideal level, the minimizing phase always corresponds to the zero-field crossing, where the field slope is maximal.
+However, for RF power levels higher than ideal, the minimizing phase along cuts of constant RF power bifurcates into two branches.
+In these branches, either a net acceleration or deceleration is applied to the electron bunch along with the longitudinal compression; the shift away from the zero-field crossing exposes the electron bunch to a weaker field slope which compensates for the excess power thus holding the focus at the sample plane.